LyzandeR/tableHTML/README.md

 you can see a first example of an HTML table!

+## Links - Cran / Tutorial / Examples

-To find out about all the functions, how to use the package with shiny and see a lot of examples visit the [online documentation](https://lyzander.github.io/tableHTML/).
+To find out about all the functions and how to use the package with shiny you can visit the [online tutorial](https://lyzander.github.io/tableHTML/).

+To see a gallery of examples you can visit the [examples page](https://cran.r-project.org/web/packages/tableHTML/vignettes/examples.html).

+To see the released version you can visit [CRAN](https://cran.r-project.org/web/packages/tableHTML/index.html)